mquandalle/meteor-typescript-compiler/README.md

 ## Updates

 * **Feb 17 2015** - typescrypt-compiler v2, batch compilation using tsc - code merged from meteor-tsc, thanks to jason parekh
+* **Feb 17 2015** - typescrypt-compiler v2, batch compilation using tsc - code merged from meteor-tsc, thanks to jason parekh
 * **Oct 26 2014** - Upgraded package to latest atmosphere, fixed issues with caching
 * **March 2014** - meteortypescript organization is now live. please join and contribute
 * **May 6 2014** - switched internal compiler to ts-compiler, full support for ts 1.0